kyma-project/community/sig-and-wg/sig-core/proposals/component-folder-consolidation.md

 As a result:
 - It's difficult to decide which naming convention to follow when creating a new component.
 What is the difference between a layer and a service?
-- It is not always possible to derive the related Kyma module or domain.
-For example, you don't know to which domain or module the `configurations-generator` relates to.
+- It's not always possible to derive the related Kyma module or domain.
+For example, you don't know which domain or module the `configurations-generator` relates to.
-- It is not always possible to derive the nature or kind of component.
-For example, you don't know if `environments` serves an API or needs access to the K8S API Server?
+- It's not always possible to derive the nature or kind of component.
+For example, you don't know if `environments` serves an API or needs access to the K8S API Server.

 ## Goal